 But these crimes aren’t just detectable, they are also preventable, and financial institutions can play a significant role in shifting the needle on this crime at both ends of the spectrum.

 Together, we can strengthen the fight against this heinous crime by looking at a whole-of-system approach to preventing and detecting CSE facilitated online.

-You will leave with a stronger understanding of child sexual exploitation and how it impacts the financial service industry across financial crime and risk, as well as across a governance and social impact perspective.
+You will leave with a stronger understanding of Child Sexual Exploitation and how it impacts the financial services industry across financial crime and risk, as well as across a governance and social impact perspective.

 We welcome decision-makers and leaders from Financial Services Industry organisations that facilitate payments and transactions through products and services that may be vulnerable to Child Sexual Exploitation risks.
 These institutions may include banks, remitters, payment platforms, cryptocurrency exchanges and credit card companies.

 Within these institutions, the program will focus on two streams:

 If you are responsible for leading the identification, mitigation and management of Financial Crime risks relating to Child Sexual Exploitation, then our Financial Crime stream is suited to you.
 This could include subject matter experts leading functions in financial crime, financial crime intelligence, transaction monitoring, customer due diligence risk mitigation or similar.

 If you are responsible for leading your Financial Institution’s Environment, Social and Governance (ESG) and/or Human Rights strategy and performance, you’re a leader in Customer Vulnerability or for setting organisational strategy at the Executive level, our ESG & Human Rights stream is suited to you.